ArianaKhit/text-snippets-obsidian/README.md

 It allows you to replace text templates for faster typing, create your own snippets almost like in many text editors and IDE.

+**Live Preview support**: ```check the toggle in plugin settings before using and restart plugin in Options > Community plugins```.

+You can use the shortcut (default `CTRL/CMD + Tab`) or the command `Run snippet replacement` by command palette (`CTRL/CMD + P`).
+There is also an option to use `Tab` and/or `Space` as the shortcut instead.
+The cursor need to be on the word you want to replace.
+You can replace text with spaces by selecting all the text.

+# Obsidian Text Snippets Plugin

+This is a plugin for Obsidian (https://obsidian.md).

+It allows you to replace text templates for faster typing, create your own snippets almost like in many text editors and IDE.

 # Demo

 ![demo](https://raw.githubusercontent.com/ArianaKhit/text-snippets-obsidian/main/demo.gif)